Back in December, we had super interesting chat with Andrus Purde, Head of Marketing at Pipedrive.

 I'm Andrus, I'm from Estonia, and I'm the Head of Marketing at Pipedrive.

-Pipedrive is a sales tool that helps small teams get organized and close more deals.
+Pipedrive is a sales tool that helps small teams get organised and close more deals.

 The CRM market seems pretty fragmented, there are a lot of other CRMs out there, how do you handle this from a marketing standpoint?